-BIOL 124 Principles of Biology II
+BIOL 124 - Principles of Biology II

 This course explores the major groups of organisms with an emphasis on plant and animal structural, functional, ecological and evolutionary themes.
 Dissection required.
-Prerequisite:BIOL 123 with a "C" or better.

-BIOL 211 Genetics
+BIOL 211 - Genetics

 Basic principles of genetics using biochemical and molecular models are presented in lecture and laboratory experience.
 Collection and statistical analysis of data are an integral part of laboratory.